-Furthermore, the comparison between dust extinction profiles from CATS (1064 nm) and CALIOP (532 nm) at the Bodélé Depression (Supplemental Figure 7) confirms the existence of "false clear air" near surface in CATS data as identified by Lee et al. (2019).
-The dust extinction from CATS is substantially lower than CALIOP below 1 km AGL during the major dust source regions.

-310 daytime and below 500 m AGL during nighttime.
-The daytime underestimation of CATS dust extinction could also be attributed to the aforementioned higher chance of the misclassification.
+Furthermore, the comparison between dust extinction profiles from CATS (1064 nm) and CALIOP (532 nm) at the Bodélé Depression (Fig. S7) confirms the existence of "false clear air" near the surface in CATS data as identified by Lee et al. (2019).
+The dust extinction from CATS is substantially lower than CALIOP below 1 km a.g.l. during daytime and below 500 m a.g.l. during nighttime.
+The daytime underestimation of CATS dust extinction could also be attributed to the aforementioned higher chance of misclassification.